Web developers use programming languages to build websites and web applications

 Employers

-If you want control over the projects you work on, then becoming self-employed or freelance is an option.
-While your work can be more varied and interesting than being employed by an agency or in-house, it's also typically more unpredictable and can result in an unsteady income and more stress.
+- Working as a freelancer if you want control over the projects you work on, then becoming self-employed or freelance is an option.
+While your work can be more varied and interesting than being employed by an agency or in-house, it's also typically more unpredictable and can result in an unsteady income.
+You’ll be solely responsible for sourcing and completing your work.

 Look for job vacancies at: